NextChai/ChaibotDocumentation/docs/index.md

     Peep it here: [https://twitter.com/officialchaibot](https://twitter.com/officialchaibot)

 ## How do I setup this stuff?
-    Check out the Main section on the left side, using the navigation!
+    Check out the Commands section on the left side, using the navigation!